Dhghomon/easy_rust/README.md

 }
 ```

-but Debug print is not what we want.
+but Debug print is not the prettiest way to print, because it looks like this.

 ```text
 Mr. Mantle is a Cat { name: "Reggie Mantle", age: 4 }
 ```

-So we need to implement Display for Cat.
+So we need to implement `Display` for `Cat` if we want nicer printing.
 On [https://doc.rust-lang.org/std/fmt/trait.Display.html](https://doc.rust-lang.org/std/fmt/trait.Display.html) we can see the information for Display, and one example.
 It says:

 ```rust
 use std::fmt;